mayankpatel202/prep-student_info_form/prep-student_info_form/form-survey.md

 ##### !question

-If you have to choose a competitor who would it be and why?
+If you chose to attend another software engineering bootcamp, which one would it be?

 ##### !end-question